 old man and boy at the beach

-Following the lifetime allowance abolishment, the legislation has started to become more transparent around this change.
-There is one key area which you could potentially benefit from due to the transitional rules, and that is higher levels of tax-free cash, if you accessed benefits prior to April 2024.
+With the lifetime allowance now abolished, the legislation has become clearer about this change.
+One significant benefit you might gain, due to the transitional rules, is the opportunity to access higher levels of tax-free cash if you accessed your benefits before April 2024.

 Changes